npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 Maximum Pool Size           | The maximum connection pool size.          | 100 since 3.1, 20 previously
 Connection Idle Lifetime    | The time (in seconds) to wait before closing idle connections in the pool if the count of all connections exceeds `Minimum Pool Size`.
 Introduced in 3.1. | 300
 Connection Pruning Interval | How many seconds the pool waits before attempting to prune idle connections that are beyond idle lifetime (see `Connection Idle Lifetime`).
 Introduced in 3.1. | 10
 Connection Lifetime         | The total maximum lifetime of connections (in seconds).
 Connections which have exceeded this value will be destroyed instead of returned from the pool.
-This is useful in clustered configurations to force load balancing between a running server and a server just brought online. | 0 (disabled)
+This is useful in clustered configurations to force load balancing between a running server and a server just brought online. | 3600 (1 hour), in Npgsql 8.0 and before - 0 (disabled)

 ## Timeouts and keepalive